 Discover Loving Vincent

 I love being able to offer this Sedona landscape painting as a canvas print.
-This Van Gogh quotation seems particularly apropos for this painting: “One begins by plaguing oneself to no purpose to be true to nature, and one concludes by working quietly from one’s palette alone, and then nature is the result.” ~Vincent Van Gogh
+This Van Gogh quotation seems particularly relevant for this painting: “One begins by plaguing oneself to no purpose to be true to nature, and one concludes by working quietly from one’s palette alone, and then nature is the result.” ~Vincent Van Gogh

 Budda Beach off of the Baldwin

-They start out haphazardly, a little pile of stacked pebbles here and there.
+They start haphazardly, a little pile of stacked pebbles here and there.
 This is just another form of Sedona Art.
 Soon, though, the paths, tree limbs, and creek beds are covered in them, thousands upon thousands of statues created by human hands.
-These are life’s little Buddhas, cairns that resemble the Buddha’s plump belly and small head.
+These are life’s little Buddhas, cairns that resemble the Buddha’s plump belly and a small head.
 You can build your own or add rocks to existing Buddhas, but you cannot take away from them.
 The difficulty in tracing Budda Beach history, though, comes from the fact that it’s not meant to be permanent.
 Each spring, when the high waters rush down Oak Creek Canyon, the Buddhas are intended to find their ways back into the water, where they will be carried downstream and will be rebuilt once again.